markcmurphy/devdocs-portal/Payments.md

 Create the payment token: https://api.bigcommerce.com/stores/{store_hash}/v3/payments/access_tokens

-## Payment Methods (Enabled on Store)
-v2
-Returns a list of all enabled Payment Methods on a store.
-If you are trying to process payment for an order see Payments API.

 ## Payment Processing Methods (On Order)
 Depending on merchant’s configuration in BigCommerce’s Control Panel, the payment request will be processed as either ‘Authorize only’ or ‘Authorize and Capture’.